illacloud/illa-design/README.md

 ## ✨ Features

 1. 🛠 **Made for React:** Ready-to-use component library for React.
-2. 📝 **TypeScript Friendly:** Come with TypeScript typings out of the box and support with predictable static typings.
+2. 📝 **TypeScript Friendly:** Comes with TypeScript typings out of the box and supports predictable static typings.
 3. 📦 **High Productivity:** Easy and fast, import in 5 seconds.
 4. 🎨 **Vibrant Design:** Beautifully designed components and powerful theming system supports custom themes to match your brand, including light and dark mode.